Noah: The Advent of Grace

 In Psalm 35, David calls out to God because he is being persecuted without cause.
 Noah finds himself in a similar situation.
 The world is so corrupt a good man will have to defend himself with faith, righteousness, staying close to God (God walked with him), and serving as God directs.
 Noah remains close to God amid dire circumstances.

-Often we strain at the nat on the edge of the cup while letting go allows the kingdom from within to manifest.
-Allowing the kingdom to come forth is the walk through the field with He who sows good seed.
-The Way is a pathway that removes the self piecemeal to deliver a revelatory message and enlightened mind.
+Often we strain at the nat on the edge of the cup, while letting go allows the kingdom from within to manifest.
+Allowing the kingdom to come forth is the walk through the field sown with good seed.
+The Way is a pathway that removes the Self piecemeal to deliver a revelatory message and renewed soul nature.
+The Way engenders enlightened understanding into the spirit of God, and birth to the ‘new man’.
 The conflict between revelation knowledge and doctrine is demonstrated in Jesus’ ministry.
 Most of Jesus’ problems came from those who followed doctrine but had lost the spirit of the law.
+Even within ourselves, intellectual doctrine can supersede revelatory understanding.

 What makes man ripe for destruction, and why would that pertain to us or walking in the Way?
 A key scripture tells us.
 Verse 6.6 “And it repented the Lord that he had made man on the earth, and it grieved Him at His heart.”
-That God’s thinking toward man changed at this critical time in history does not mean that God in His person had changed.
 He is, ‘I Am That I Am’.
-From Cain’s seventh-generation son, Lamech, and including interfering spirits and giants born of unholy wedlock, such that the grievance struck God’s heart.
+From Cain’s seventh-generation son, Lamech, and including interfering spirits, or Watchers, and giants born of that unholy interference, such that grievance struck God’s heart.

 Consider the feelings of the ‘God who is a Spirit’ like you consider your own.